 Eat enough food, and it’s possible to gain a large amount of weight in a relatively short period of time.
 But most of that weight is going to be in the form of fat rather than muscle.

-Even Arnold Schwarzenegger, who combined great genetics and a Herculean work ethic with more than a little pharmaceutical assistance, was very happy when he gained 25 pounds (11.4kg) in weight over the course of a year.
+Even Arnold Schwarzenegger, who combined great genetics and a Herculean work ethic with more than a little pharmaceutical assistance, was very happy when he gained 25 pounds (11.4 kilograms) in weight over the course of a year.

 Here’s what he wrote in Arnold: The Education of a Bodybuilder: